thctlo/Kopano/README.md

 - create a folder `$BASE_FOLDER` defaults to : /srv/repo/kopano, you can adjust the path in the script if you like.<br>
   !
 Do note, if you change it after you have run it, you need to adjust the /etc/apt/sources.list.d/kopano-community.list file also.<br>
 - create a subfolder `amd64/i386`, this is the folder where the "$ARCH"/*.deb files will be placed.<br>
-- pulls the files from the Kopano community site. <br>
+- pulls the files from the Kopano community (development) site. <br>
   i've set as default : KOPANO_COMMUNITY_PKG="core archiver files mdm smime webapp migration-pst"  <br>
+  this is what most use and will use.<br>
 - makes a backup of the previous version to `$REPO_BASE/repo/kopano/ARCH-Date`<br>
+  if there is a bad build, which can happen, you now van revert to the previous packages, note, this is a MANUAL action.<br>
+  There is no restore option in the script. <br>
 - cleanup leftovers.<br>
 - add z-push repo ( `/etc/apt/sources.list.d/kopano-z-push.list` )<br>
 - setup the local-file repo ( `/etc/apt/sources.list.d/kopano-community.list` )<br>